Suboxone vs. Methadone: How Does Suboxone Compare to Methadone?

 - Seizures

 There are also certain risks associated with prolonged use of methadone.
-A study in the journal Addiction and Health found that long-term use of methadone can cause cholestatic pattern liver injury, and other studies suggest that prolonged methadone use could contribute to reduced attention span.
-Additional evidence suggests that long-term methadone use could escalate into misuse.
+A study in the journal Addiction and Health found that long-term use of methadone can cause cholestatic pattern liver injury, and other studies suggest that prolonged methadone use could contribute to reduced attention span.4

 Methadone’s Potential for Misuse

 Methadone is a full opioid agonist.
 This means that the drug binds to opioid receptors in the brain and activates them, creating a chemical reaction that leaves an individual vulnerable to dependence.
-Methadone is classified as a Schedule II substance in the United States; in other words, it is a medically accepted drug with a high risk for misuse, dependence, and addiction..
+Methadone is classified as a Schedule II substance in the United States;3 in other words, it is a medically accepted drug that carries the risk of misuse, dependence, and addiction.

 Benefits of Suboxone

-Suboxone, like methadone, is a synthetic opioid.
-Unlike its predecessor, which was created first to kill pain on the battlefield and later discovered to be effective for opioid dependence, Suboxone was created with the primary purpose of helping to fight addiction.
-This drug is made with 80 percent buprenorphine, a partial opioid agonist, and 20 percent naloxone, a medication used to block the effects of opioids.
-When someone takes Suboxone, buprenorphine binds to receptors in the brain and activates them only slightly, providing relief from withdrawal symptoms while the naloxone blocks the opioid’s effect, keeping the body from experiencing any kind of high.
+When someone takes Suboxone, buprenorphine binds to receptors in the brain and activates them only slightly, providing relief from withdrawal symptoms while the naloxone blocks the opioid’s effect, keeping the body from experiencing any kind of high.1,5

 Studies have found that Suboxone has a positive effect on the lives of people recovering from addiction.
-A study published in the Journal of Community Hospital Internal Medicine Perspectives found that Suboxone treatment correlated to up to 45 percent fewer emergency room visits among test subjects.
-It is believed that the Suboxone was integral to keeping these individuals away from opioid abuse.
+A study published in the Journal of Community Hospital Internal Medicine Perspectives found that Suboxone treatment correlated to up to 45% fewer emergency room visits among test subjects.
+It is believed that the Suboxone was integral to keeping these individuals away from opioid abuse.6

 Suboxone’s Side Effects

-A few of the most common side effects individuals taking Suboxone should be mindful of include:
+A few of the most common side effects individuals taking Suboxone should be mindful of include:5

 Suboxone’s Potential for Misuse

-Addiction develops when the reward center in an individual’s brain begins to associate the feel-good effects of a certain behavior – drugs, sex, or food, for example – with the surge of dopamine that comes along with the action.
-The brain then begins to crave the dopamine, compelling the body to seek out the behavior that triggered it.
+Addiction develops when the reward center in an individual’s brain begins to associate a certain behavior–drugs, sex, or food, for example–with the surge of dopamine that comes along with the action.
+The brain then begins to crave the dopamine, compelling the body to seek out the behavior that triggered it.8

 With Suboxone, there is very little potential for that instigating that surge of dopamine.
-The buprenorphine produces a very weak effect on the brain, and the naloxone decreases the chance of feeling a euphoric effect even further.
-For this reason, many medical professionals today consider Suboxone a safer, less addictive option for treating opioid addiction.
-Suboxone has even been classified as Schedule III by the DEA, indicating that is possesses a moderate to low potential for dependence.
+The buprenorphine produces a very weak effect on the brain, and the naloxone decreases the chance of feeling a euphoric effect even further.1 Suboxone has even been classified as Schedule III by the DEA, indicating that is possesses a moderate to low potential for dependence.9

 Find Medication Assisted Treatment Near Me